HpropHeap Predicates

 \ (p:P), \[].

 It is useful to minimize the number of combinators, both for elegance and to reduce proof effort.
 We cannot do without hexists, thus there remains a choice between considering either hpure or hempty as primitive, and the other one as derived.
 The predicate hempty is simpler and appears as more fundamental.
-Hence, in the subsequent chapters (and in the CFML tool), we define hpure in terms of hexists and hempty, as in the definition of hpure' shown above.
+Hence, in the subsequent chapters, we define hpure in terms of hexists and hempty, as in the definition of hpure' shown above.
 In other words, we assume the definition:

 Definition hpure (P:Prop) : hprop :=